dan1elt0m/msteams-tickler/README.md

 MSTeams-Tickler is a command-line interface (CLI) tool that checks the expiration of Microsoft Teams tokens on macOS.

+Currently only supports MS Teams classic (old version) on MacOs.

 ## Installation

 To install MSTeams-Tickler, you can use pip: